Hunting nyala South Africa

 Average nyala shot distance

 The average expected shooting distance when hunting Nyala in South Africa is 80 to 150 yards depending on the terrain you are hunting in.

 Nyala hunting prices South Africa

-The cost to hunt nyala in South Africa for the 2016 and 2017 hunting season is $ 2 450.
-Due to the favorable currency exchange rates it is our pleasure to confirm that our nyala hunting prices will remain the same for the 2018 nyala hunting season unless there are major international happenings effecting the exchange rates.
+Nyala hunting prices South Africa for the 2017, 2018 and 2019 hunting season is $ 2 450.
+Due to the favorable currency exchange rates it is our pleasure to confirm that our nyala hunting prices will remain the same for the 2019 nyala hunting season.

 Best ammunition for hunting nyala